 The original purposes of the Trust were designated in CFSA.
-Additional purposes under Article 51(3) 4 of the CFSA have been identified for the Trust and in order to track funds separately, as required by the Trust agreement, the Trust is organized into separate accounts: Forestry Futures, Conversion, Far North Forestry Development Initiative ("FNFD") Program, Forest Resources Inventory ("FRI"), and the Local Forest Management Corporation ("LFMC") and the Algonquin Land Claim Treaty Transition Program.
+Additional purposes under Article 51(3) 4 of the CFSA have been identified for the Trust and in order to track funds separately, as required by the Trust agreement, the Trust is organized into separate accounts: Forestry Futures, Conversion, Far North Forestry Development Initiative ("FNFD") Program, Forest Resources Inventory ("FRI"), and the Local Forest Management Corporation ("LFMC"), Temagami Forest Management Corporation ("TFMC") and multiple Forest Management Component ("FMC") accounts and the Algonquin Land Claim Treaty Transition Program.